xster/flutter-wiki/Issue-triage-process.md

 * If we need more info, add "waiting for customer response" label.
   * If we haven't heard back in two weeks, close the issue.
 * Put the issue into the correct milestone, indicating its priority.

+**End result:**

+* Our engineers have a short list of impactful, actionable issues to choose from.
+* Customers feel heard.